-The distinction between being "cleared for release" and "not cleared for release" is largely a distinction without a difference that was the result of a flawed Bush era administrative review process.
-Prisoners not technically "cleared" have been repatriated and subsequently released, thus signifying that there is no evidence that would justify a continued detention.
-Moreover, prisoners who have been "cleared for release" as long ago as 2005 still remain in Guantánamo.
+The distinction between being "cleared for release" and "not cleared for release" is largely a distinction without a difference.
+Prisoners not technically cleared have been repatriated and subsequently released, thus signifying that there is no evidence that would justify a continued detention.